Home | About Us | Addiction Q&A | Services | Classroom Instruction | Distance Learning | Contact

 Below is a list of 40 courses in our Distance Learning Program for renewing CASAC credentials.

-Course Instructions: Distance Learning courses include all of the instructions needed for completion.
-Materials are sent via e-mail, US Postal Service, or fax within 24 hours of payment clearance by PayPal.
+Course Instructions: Distance Learning Courses include all of the instructions needed for completion.
+Materials are sent via e-mail within 24 hours of payment clearance by PayPal.

 Pricing: The Distance Learning courses below are priced at just ten dollars per clock hour.
 As a result, a course worth three clock hours costs thirty dollars.
 As you'll see below, each course description includes a corresponding number of clock hours.
 Multiply hours by $10. to determine cost.